-- Students are responsible for knowing what books they have checked out and for knowing where those books are at all times. - Students are responsible for taking proper care of library books and for returning them on time. - Students are responsible for learning and demonstrating proper library etiquette at all times in order to maintain a quiet, studious atmosphere.
+- Students are responsible for knowing what books they have checked out and for knowing where those books are at all times. - Students are responsible for taking proper care of library books and for returning them on time. - Students are responsible for learning and demonstrating proper library behavior at all times in order to maintain an environment conducive to focusing and learning.